This is the story of how we started our first dental practice in 13 steps and how you can too.

 Keep in mind the basic principles of hiring a team.
 You’re going to be working with these people for quite a while (if all goes the plan!).
 Make sure you hire people you get along with, and make sure you hire people your patients will get along with!

 Learning Point 6: Yes, it’s team again.
 You will need to hire your practice team too, so it’s imperative to start looking early for quality people to join your team.
 Don’t hire them because they are cheap, hire them because they can help you build your business.
+Not everyone who is great at dentistry is also great with people.
+Make sure your clinical team have a good bedside manner and know how to upsell.
+Remember that your front-of-house staff can make or break a dental practice – they are the face of your business so make sure they are friendly, well-trained and great communicators.

 Market Your New Dental Practice